Mu Xin (artist): Selected works

 Chinese artist who had gone through the cultural revolution often depict imprisoned figures or express resistance.
 Two towers are shown in the painting, one is the tower in real world in which a figure is imprisoned, the other is the ivory tower in the figure's spiritual world.
 This artwork reflects Mu Xin 's resistance to real world adversities by spiritual sublimation.

 Exhibition

 In 1983, an exhibition of his paintings was held at the Lincoln Center in New York City.

-In 2001, an exhibition of his paintings was held at Yale University Art Gallery before touring to the David and Alfred Smart Museum of Art at the University of Chicago, the Honolulu Museum of Art, and the Asia Society in New York.
+In 2001, an exhibition of thirty-three of Mu Xin's landscape paintings (1977–1978) was held at Yale University Art Gallery before touring to the David and Alfred Smart Museum of Art at the University of Chicago, the Honolulu Museum of Art, and the Asia Society in New York.